quantnmr/masterHI/README.md

 > masterHI --conv --phasecheck
 ```

+This will launch nmrDraw and show you the FIDs of the first sampled point.
 Use nmrDraw to find the correct phase.
 Then execute:

 ```
 > masterHI --phasecheck --phase0 xx.xx --phase1 xx.xx --recon --ft